Many families commonly aim to pass down wealth from generation to generation.

 Educating yourself on the best ways to pass down generational wealth to benefit future generations is also important.

-Taking these steps will help you ensure that your family has the resources necessary to live a comfortable and financially secure life.
+These steps will help you ensure your family has the resources necessary to live a comfortable and financially secure life.

 Building generational wealth can be challenging, especially for those with lower financial literacy.